WordPress/gutenberg/docs/contributors/code/getting-started-with-code-contribution.md

 npm run wp-env stop
 ```

-If everyting went well, you should see the following message in your terminal:
+If everything went well, you should see the following message in your terminal:

 ```bash
 WordPress development site started at http://localhost:8888/